HSLdevcom/jore4-hasura/README.md

 #### Advice for permissions

 The role name for public, unauthenticated use is given to the Hasura server with the environment variable `HASURA_GRAPHQL_UNAUTHORIZED_ROLE`.
-Currently that name is set to `anonymous` in `docker-compose.yml` and in the committed metadata.
+That name is set to `anonymous` within the Docker image.
 Keep using the same name unless you have a reason for renaming.
 The name is not visible in the GraphQL API.